 The Cosmetology program's mission is to serve the community as an affordable, student-learning centered program which is committed to the development and delivery of quality education for the hair and beauty industry.

-The Cosmetology department offers three Certificates and an Associate in Applied Science degree program.
-There are three educational pathways in the Cosmetology program: Cosmetology, Esthetics and Cosmetology Instructor Training.
+The Cosmetology department offers two Certificates and an Associate in Applied Science degree program.
+There are two educational pathways in the Cosmetology program: Cosmetology and Cosmetology Instructor Training.
 The curriculum is designed to prepare the student for the State Board of Cosmetology Examination.

 The Cosmetology program is part of an international member school system known as Pivot Point.
 Pivot Point developed its own training method to incorporate the use of art, science and math.
 This type of learning system completely revolutionized education in the hair and beauty industry The training offers students a high level of understanding in the manipulative skills and theory.
 The program standards meet the requirements of the Department of Commerce and Consumer Affairs Professional Vocational Licensing and the Department of Health for the licensing examination.